ankg/TheFreshmenGuide-WONA/_posts/2015-06-26-restaurants.markdown

 title:  "Restaurants"
 date:   2015-06-26 12:28:01
 categories: [jekyll, update, section]
-excerpt: Whatever your immediate seniors may claim, your CG is one of the things that sticks onto your resume for the initial years.
+excerpt: Perhaps the tea point by the side of the bus stand would be your second best option.
+The best, of course, would be the guy you think you know who just came back from home with a really heavy backpack.
 class: ch-img-3
+cover: restaurants_cover.jpg
 ---
 --------------------------------